jsheroes/community-help/ISSUES_GUIDE.md

 with some code examples, explaining what you are trying to do, how the codebase currently looks, what errors do you get, etc. For this you can use [jsbin](https://jsbin.com/?html,output) or [plunker](https://plnkr.co/) or whatever you want.
-We acknowledge this is an extra effort from your side, but it's well worth it if you want to maximize our changes of helping you.
+We acknowledge this is an extra effort from your side, but it's well worth it if you want to maximize our chances of helping you.

 __3. Focus on written communication__